 Even though she was illiterate Eliza died a wealthy woman.
 She owned considerable property: Numbers 6,8 and 16 Crown St Richmond as well as 137 and 138 Burnley St in the same suburb.
 She also owned land at Frankston on the outskirts of Melbourne.
 Her estate was worth 1,140 pounds.
 She left 800 pounds to each of her grandchildren, Mary and James.
 Her son William only got to live in one of her houses rent free for his life.

-Eliza’s sister Margaret Ledwidge and cousin Mary came out on the Caduceus from Southampton England arriving August 1863 after an 88 day voyage.
-They are listed as sisters but I think they were cousins.
-Could be wrong.
+Eliza’s sisters Margaret and Mary came out on the Caduceus from Southampton England arriving August 1863 after an 88 day voyage.
 Margaret was 20 and Mary 17 although on another part of the passenger list Margaret’s age is given as 18.
 Their occupations were general servants.
 Both were Catholic.
 They went straight off the boat to Eliza Ledwidge who was working at 154 Collins St East in Melbourne for a Dr James George Beaney, a surgeon at Melbourne Hospital.

 Margaret Theresa Ledwidge, Eliza’s sister, married James Beamish from Coventry England in 1867.